a bit about me

 - my final year, i helped set the foundation for activate, the second year program, and am most proud of this as there is no place for ambitious young people to figure out how to build the impact they want to see across hard problems.

-up next - practice.
+up next - something new.